 Our study implies that LINE-1 – and perhaps additional co-regulated repeat RNAs such as HSATII and HERV-K – may also represent potential novel therapeutic targets in HCC.
 HERV-K is considered the most translationally active of the endogenous retroviruses, encoding for proviral Gag, Pro, Pol, and Env proteins (51).
 Specific targeting of HERV-K proteins with monoclonal antibodies (52), HERV-K reactive cytotoxic T-cells derived from patient serum (53), and CAR T-cells (54) have demonstrated anti-tumor effects in preclinical models.
 LINE1 encodes for ORF1, an RNA-binding protein, and ORF2, which has endonuclease and reverse transcriptase activity.
 Circulating LINE1-ORF1 has been proposed as a pan-cancer (including HCC) diagnostic marker (55), and LINE1-ORF1p has been explicitly identified as a potential therapeutic target in pancreatic cancer.
 These protein products of LINE1 and other repeat RNA elements may similarly be targetable in HCC.

 The limitations of this study include the small sample size and the retrospective nature of the analyses.
 The tissue samples were operative samples from systemic therapy-naïve patients who underwent surgical resection or transplantation for management of their HCC, and therefore patients with unresectable or metastatic disease who may have different tumor biology at baseline or in response to systemic therapy regimens were not represented in the cohort.
 Additionally, while our spatial transcriptomic platform leveraged expression of thousands of genes, the majority of the (coding and non-coding) transcriptome was not assayed.
-Finally, while distinct tumor immune profiles were found correlate with LINE-1 RNA expression, additional mechanistic experiments are needed to further assess potential causal relationships.
+Finally, while distinct tumor immune profiles were found to correlate with LINE-1 RNA expression, additional mechanistic experiments are needed to further assess potential causal relationships.

-In summary, our study is the first apply single cell spatial transcriptomic technologies simultaneously to coding and non-coding RNA elements in HCC.
+In summary, our study is the first to apply single cell spatial transcriptomic technologies simultaneously to coding and non-coding RNA elements in HCC.
 We identified expression of the LINE-1 retrotransposon as a potential adverse RNA prognostic biomarker and marker of tumor de-differentiation/stemness and disarrayed immune infiltrates.
 This work expands upon the existing literature describing the interplay between the coding and non-coding transcriptome in cancer and lays the groundwork for the development of novel biomarkers and mechanistic hypotheses to test in subsequent investigations.
 Ultimately, our data may motivate the development of additional therapeutic strategies to augment anti-tumor immunity and improve clinical outcomes for patients with HCC.

 RESOURCE AVAILABILITY